North Dakota's abortion clinic sues to block trigger ban - NewsBreak

 The suit also questions Attorney General Drew Wrigley's statement that the ban would take effect July 28.
 The clinic argued that the Supreme Court released its opinion on June 24 but has not yet issued its judgment, which it said is a necessary step to trigger the state ban.
 The clinic said the high court typically takes that step at least 25 days after the opinion.

 In certifying the closure date, Wrigley said “there’s not any ambiguity” in the Supreme Court decision.
-He said in a statement Thursday that his office is “carefully reviewing and evaluating” the complaint, but that he would not comment further until his response is filed.
+Wrigley did not immediately return messages Thursday seeking comment.

 Tammi Kromenaker, owner and operator of the Red River Women’s Clinic in downtown Fargo, has said the facility would move across the river to Moorhead, Minnesota, if necessary but she would explore every legal option to keep it open in North Dakota.